 Perhaps the most perplexing part of the scene is an anthropomorphic mass sprawled on the ground.
 This face-like figure is thought to be a self-portrait of the artist.
 This interpretation is fitting, as Dalí is known for both his unconventional self-portrayals, like Soft Self-Portrait With Grilled Bacon, and his one-of-a-kind depictions of not-quite-human faces, like the figure in his painting, Sleep.

 While the rocky landscape in the painting's background may look like any ambiguous natural formation, it is actually inspired by Dalí's native Catalonia.
 Specifically, the coastal cliffs represent Cap de Creus, a peninsula close to the artist's home.

 Additionally, the triangular shadow that appears to crawl across the canvas is believed to be cast by Mount Pani, a mountain near the Dalí family's beloved summer home.
-A reference to this peak has also popped up in View of Cadaqués from Mount Pani, an early Dalí painting that depicts an idyllic Mediterranean town from Mount Pani's summit.
+A reference to this peak has also popped up in View of Cadaqués with Shadow of Mount Paní, an early Dalí painting that depicts an idyllic Mediterranean town from Mount Pani's summit.